kalyanram003/Incident-Log-API/README.md

 ## NOTE
 - Although my core strength lies in Java and Spring Boot, I completed the assignment in Python and Flask to stay aligned with the instructions.
 I am highly adaptable and can quickly work across multiple backend stacks.

+## Contributing

+1. Create a new branch for your feature
+2. Make your changes
+3. Test your changes
+4. Submit a pull request

+## License

+[Specify your license here]

+## Support

+For support, please [contact information or support channels]